Renovate Scheduling

 Renovate does not support scheduled minutes or "at an exact time" granularity.
 Granularity must be at least one hour.

-In repository schedule configuration¶
+In-repository schedule configuration¶

 .